osinfra-io/google-cloud-networking/README.md

 ## Repository Description

-This repository creates a common services layer that aligns with our [Google Cloud landing zone platform](https://docs.osinfra.io/product-guides/google-cloud-platform/landing-zone) design.
+This repository manages things like networking and other common services that can be shared across an organization.
+It aligns with our [Google Cloud landing zone platform](https://docs.osinfra.io/product-guides/google-cloud-platform/landing-zone) design.
 A landing zone should be a prerequisite to deploying enterprise workloads in a cloud environment.

 ## <img align="left" width="35" height="35" src="https://user-images.githubusercontent.com/1610100/209340481-2a74c148-f10d-4192-8eae-c88645663824.png"> Team Topologies